NLeSC/open-loves-science/README.md

-# Open Loves Science
+# Open Science

-This repository contains the website, cards, and code to create cards for Open❤️Science, a educational game similar to Apples to Apples.
+Open❤️Science (Open loves Science) is an educational game where you get to connect concepts in research, open science and everyday academia.
+This repository contains the website, cards as well as the code to create them.
+You can also find the design files to print the game yourself.
+The game is licensed as [CC-BY](LICENSE), so you are free to use, change, adapt and distribute the game in any way you like, as long as you reference the [authors](CITATION.cff).

-This game can be played in person or online.
-If you are interested in the printed game, please reach out to us (rdm@vu.nl).
+Depending on where you live, you can also get the printed game.
+If you are interested, please reach out to rdm@vu.nl.

 ## Goal of the Game